 1. Improves Hair

-Starting at the very top, Fennel seed tea is exorbitantly rich in minerals such as calcium, potassium, iron, zinc, selenium and manganese.
-What this means is that dandruff, itchy scalp, hair breakage and shedding can all be fought with a nice, relaxing brew.
+Starting at the very top, Fennel seed tea is exorbitantly rich in minerals such as calcium, potassium, iron, zinc, selenium, and manganese.
+What this means is that dandruff, itchy scalp, hair breakage, and shedding can all be fought with a nice, relaxing brew.
 It even helps to stave off those grey hairs you might have noticed coming through recently.
+The mechanism is the mentioned minerals are essential for healthy hair growth.

 2. Boosts Mental Health

-Fennel tea naturally releases endorphins, one of the most addictive chemicals in the human body, which make you feel good and can combat depression.
-Also, by having a high concentration of potassium, your brain functions will be greatly improved as well as having an increased supply of oxygen which could help delay dementia.
+Fennel tea naturally releases endorphins, which are one of the most addictive chemicals in the human body, They make you feel good and combat depression.
+The high amount of potassium will improve your brain functions, although blood levels of this metal should be strictly maintained.

 3. Healthy Eyes